bvancilku/awesome-data-effectiveness/README.md

 Why are your collecting the data?
 What decisions do you want to make based on the data?

 ### Advice
+1. Think about a question you're intersted in, try and frame this as best as you can about the intended outcomes and impacts.
+1. Formulate a clear hypothesis
+	1. This is the one question you want to address with your data, anything else is gravy (or to be reformulated into a new hypothesis).
+1. Predict an outcome
+	1. This step is important, all statistical results can do is give you an 'idea' of how true or false your prediction is.
+They do not provide an absolute truth.
+	1. Try and distinguish what you're looking for from other possible influences (and corresponding data models).
+To expand, if there are two hypotheses with the same predictions, then observing that prediction will validate both hypotheses.
+1. Test your hypothesis
+	1. You may already have the data!
+(If not, you'll need to collect the data - and this beyond the scope of this document).
+1. analysis...

 ### Resources